 WHY Smart Plugins

-Smart Plugins are a small set of Obsidian companions that make your vault feel more responsive.
+Smart Plugins are a focused set of Obsidian companions that make your vault feel more responsive, more useful, and easier to trust.

 If you have ever thought: